shawnjohnjr/asuth-gecko-notes/dom/quota/TESTING.md

 ## Testing magic support ##

-nsIQuotaManager exposes three methods: init,
+nsIQuotaManager exposes a variety of pref-controlled dangerous magic.
+In normal operation they are no-ops.